-The Tartu Seminar will consist of distinct panels (depending on the number of quality paper proposals received), addressing different conceptual and functional dimensions of the crisis and its implications around the suggested issue clusters.
-The panels will possibly not overlap in order to maximize the attendance and active participation of the contributors to all the sections.
+The Tartu Seminar will consist of a limited number of open panels and of graduate sections (open to master and early stage PhD students), addressing different conceptual and functional dimensions.
+The panels will not overlap in order to maximize the attendance and active participation of the contributors to all the sections.

 ORGANIZATION OF THE PANELS AND PAPER PRESENTATIONS

-The seminar will take place at Hotel London (Oxford Hall) on Friday and at the Johan Skytte Institute of Political Studies, University of Tartu on Saturday.
+The seminar will take place at on Friday and at the Johan Skytte Institute of Political Studies, University of Tartu.

 Participants are expected to cover their own travel and accommodation costs.
 There is no registration fee.
 Successful applicants from the University of Tartu’s partner universities are eligible to apply for reimbursement of the following costs: accommodation in Tartu (up to 50 EUR per day); transportation within Estonia (bus/train tickets Tallinn-Tartu-Tallinn).